FTII alumni complain to Centre about institution’s ‘antagonistic attitude’ towards students, faculty

 More than 200 people who signed the letter said a divide between the administration and students was inciting fear and ‘disrupting the campus’.

-More than 200 alumni of the Film and Television Institute of India in Pune wrote to the Ministry of Information and Broadcasting last week, raising concerns about certain developments at the education institution.

-The signatories, including Oscar-winning sound designer Resul Pookutty, urged the ministry to reverse the institution’s decision to stop heads of departments from joining its academic council.
+More than 200 alumni of the Film and Television Institute of India in Pune wrote to the Ministry of Information and Broadcasting last week, urging it to reverse the institution’s decision to stop heads of departments from joining its academic council.

+The signatories, including Oscar-winning sound designer Resul Pookutty, said the institution should take students and faculty into confidence while taking decisions concerning them.
+The alumni said in the past few years the administration had adopted an “unnecessarily antagonistic attitude” towards students and the faculty.
+It was a “misinformed attempt at ‘reform’”, and resulted in an extremely unhealthy atmosphere at the institution, they added.

 “In a visionary institution like FTII, students and their teachers are the highest stakeholders,” read the statement to Ashok Kumar Parmar, the ministry’s joint secretary (films).
 “It is obvious that they must be represented in all important committees and councils of the institution that affect their academic ecosystem.”

-The signatories said there was a constant feeling of threat because of a divide between the administration and students.
+The signatories, including actors, directors and cinematographers, said there was a constant feeling of threat because of a divide between the administration and students.
 They added that this was not an appropriate atmosphere for learning or teaching.

 “On the contrary, it is inciting fear and is disrupting the campus,” the statement read.
 “We hold the current FTII administration completely responsible for creating the current state of affairs and we want to ask what do they hope to gain from all this?”
-The group also urged the ministry to discuss the matters raised with them in person.
+The group also urged the ministry to discuss the matters raised in person.

-The group, comprising actors, directors, and filmmakers, said in the past few years the administration had adopted an “unnecessarily antagonistic attitude” towards students and the faculty, which they said was a “misinformed attempt at ‘reform’”.
-It resulted in an extremely unhealthy atmosphere at the institution, they added.

 Last month, the institution’s governing council said the presence of department heads at academic council meetings were time-consuming and time was spent discussing “unnecessary small-time affairs”, Pune Mirror reported.
 The department heads and scholars claimed that the move was aimed at stifling their voices.
 Students’ involvement in the academic council had been curtailed in 2017.